dunny1g/every-frame-in-order-bot/README.md

 # How to use

-1. Download `main.py` and `allEPs.txt` from this repo
+1. Download `main.py` and `allEPs.txt` from this repo.
 2. Create a folder to store both of these files, this folder will then store the `frames` folder, `log.txt` and `config.json` after they have been generated.
 3. Run `main.py` once to generate `config.json` and the `frames` folder, the `frames` folder will be used to store frames from your chosen TV show.
 If you want to use a different name for the frames folder, you can edit the `frame_dir` variable on line 22 in `main.py`.

-Your bot folder should now look like this
+Your bot folder should now look like this:

 <img src="https://raw.githubusercontent.com/KDunny/every-frame-in-order-bot/main/Root%20folder%20structure.png"/>